AlgomateInc/CryptoMarket/README.md

     $ sed -i "s#ConfigDataExample#ConfigData#" tests/ConfigData.php
     $ composer dumpautoload

-Note: For saftey, ConfigData.php is in .gitignore, so your API keys will not be accidentally checked in.
+Note: For safety, ConfigData.php is in .gitignore, so your API keys will not be accidentally checked in.

 ## Test setup

-From there, run the smoke tests to make sure everything is setup:
+From there, run the smoke tests from the top directory to ensure proper setup:

     $ ./vendor/bin/phpunit tests/SmokeTest.php